microsoft/DeepSpeed/blogs/deepspeed-triton/README.md

 # 1. Overview

 We have integrated [Triton](https://github.com/openai/triton), an open source compiler for GPU programming, into DeepSpeed, which further boosts the inference speed of BERT-like models in float16 precision.
-With Triton kernels, DeepSpeed can achieve 1.14-1.68x performance gain (in other words, average latency reduction of 12-41%), depending on the model and the underlying hardware.
-Table 1 shows the average performance improvement for different models and GPUs.
+By replacing some CUDA kernels or torch operators with Triton kernels, we achieved 1.14\~1.68x speedup (or 12\~41% latency reduction) for different models and GPUs, as shown in Table 1.

 <div align="center">